Strongly Recommended Courses

 Although much of a student’s curriculum is elective, MSU College of Law strongly recommends at least one course in each of the areas described below in order to ensure that a student completes a balanced program of legal study.
 Rarely will a client enter a lawyer’s office and recite a claim or statutory basis for recovery.
 Instead a lawyer is presented with a series of facts and allegations and the lawyer is left to figure out whether a claim or recovery is possible.
 To discern broad areas of claims a student must be familiar with a broad array of legal topics.
 A balanced program of legal study gives students a competitive edge in the job market and is their best preparation for the interrelated and often overlapping areas of practice.
 In becoming a member of a learned profession that specializes in advising and counseling the panoply of social, political, and economic institutions–executive bodies, corporations, city councils, legislatures, political parties, and the like–every lawyer should aspire to a broad education that will support service to the community at large and to the general project of protecting the rule of law.

-Including Administrative Law, Commercial Transactions, Conflict of Laws, Decedents’ Estates and Trusts, Election Law, Employment Law, Environmental Law, Food and Drug Law, Health Care Law, Immigration Law, Insurance Law, International Sale of Goods, Labor Law, Legislation, Local Government Law, No-Fault Insurance Law, Public Health Law, Regulated Industries, Secured Transactions, State Constitutional Law, Water Law, Wetlands Protection Law, Wildlife Law, Workers’ Compensation.
+Including Administrative Law*, Commercial Transactions*, Conflict of Laws, Decedents’ Estates and Trusts*, Election Law, Employment Law, Environmental Law, Food and Drug Law, Health Care Law, Immigration Law, Insurance Law, International Sale of Goods, Labor Law, Legislation, Local Government Law, No-Fault Insurance Law, Payment Systems*, Public Health Law, Regulated Industries, Sales and Leases*, Secured Transactions*, State Constitutional Law, Water Law, Wetlands Protection Law, Wildlife Law, Workers’ Compensation.

 Frequently before seeking remedies in court clients through their lawyers must exhaust administrative remedies available.
 All students must have a basic understanding of administrative remedies and the practice of law in statutory areas.